Painting above by Leonid Afremov

 Below is a database of keywords related to architecture that you can reference when you're looking for more information about architecture supplies, phrases, terms, acronyms, etc. Please note that this is a working list and more terms will be added gradually.
 Please check back frequently for updates.

-Click on the text below to jump to that section.
+Click on the text below to jump to that section or use CTRL+F/CMD+F to search for keywords.

 Aisle - A path of circulation between objects.